Cost and Freight definition

 More Definitions of Cost and Freight

 Cost and Freight means that the seller delivers the goods to the buyer on board the vessel or procures the goods already so delivered.
-The risk of loss of or damage to the goods transfers when the goods are on board the vessel, such as the seller is taken to have performed its obligation to deliver the goods whether or not the goods actually arrive at their destination in sound condition, in the stated quantity or, indeed, at all.
+The risk of loss of or damage to the goods transfers when the goods are on board the vessel, such that the seller is taken to have performed its obligation to deliver the goods whether or not the goods actually arrive at their destination in sound condition, in the stated quantity or, indeed, at all.
 In CFR, the seller owes no obligation to the buyer to purchase insurance cover: the buyer would be well-advised therefore to purchase some cover for itself.

 Cost and Freight means that the seller delivers when the goods pass the ship’s rail in the port of shipment.
 The seller must on his own risk contract for the carriage of the goods to the port of destination named in the sale contract and pay the freight.
 This being a shipment contract, the point of delivery is fixed to the ship’s rail and the risk of loss or damage to the goods is transferred from the seller to the buyer at the very point.
 As will be seen though the seller bears the cost of carriage to the named destination, the risk is already transferred to the buyer at the port of shipment itself.